awsdocs/aws-cdk-guide/v2/work-with-cdk-python.md

 ## Creating a project<a name="python-newproject"></a>

 You create a new AWS CDK project by invoking `cdk init` in an empty directory\.
+Use the `--language` option and specify `python`:

 ```
 mkdir my-project